falke327/falk/README.md

 # falkobot
 This is a robot construction project.
 We start from scratch ,aquire some hardware and start coding.
+See full english version down below.

 ## Projektziel